 Whitney Plantation is pleased to offer the ability for educators to book a tour for their school or university group.

-Any payments made are fully refundable with advance notice up to one week prior to the scheduled tour.
-Cancellations made within one week are non-refundable.
+Payments made are fully refundable with a notice of one week prior to your scheduled tour.
+If a cancellation is made within one week, only 50% of the payment will be refunded.

 *Groups larger than 60 people must book a separate, second tour time